TuneCore Vs DistroKid

 Which Is The Best Music Distributor?

-Distribution Across Platforms
+Range of Distribution Platforms

-Adding Your Music To Newer Platforms
+Getting Your Music on Emerging Platforms

-Distribution To Audio Recognition Services
+Distribution to Audio Recognition Services

-Speed
+Speed of Distribution

 Distribution Winner?